-- NEW: An opposition group reports an "exchange of intense gunfire" between Jordan, Syria
+- An opposition group reports an "exchange of intense gunfire" between Jordan, Syria

 - At least 135 people were killed throughout Syria on Sunday